newtfire/textAnalysis-Hub/Class-Examples/Regex/movieData/Regex1-stepFileStarter.md

 # Regex Steps for Converting Movie Data From a tab-separated text file to XML

+Before beginning, think about how to do these assignments.
+It might be helpful to run a separate (free) Markdown editor to keep your step recording in a different software window than oXygen, where you'll be writing your Find and Replace operations.
+You want to be able to copy and paste your expressions into your markdown file to record them.
+I'm going to use Macdown (a nice markdown editor for Mac).
+Windows has Typora or reMarkable, etc.

 First step is ALWAYS to search for characters that will disrupt XML encoding:
 `&`, `<`, `>`.
 XML is not allowed to contain raw ampersand characters `&`.